Cohesive Group Discovery in Interaction Graphs under Explicit Density Constraints: Experimental Evaluation

 \subsection{Experimental Setup}

-All methods were implemented in C++ and compiled with g++ 9.4.0 using the `-O3' optimization flag.
-Experiments were conducted on a machine equipped with an AMD EPYC 7H12 CPU (1.5 GHz base frequency) and 944 GB of RAM, running Ubuntu 20.04 with Linux kernel 5.4.0.
+All algorithms were implemented in C++ and compiled with g++ 9.4.0 using the ``-O3'' optimization flag.
+Experiments were run on a machine with an AMD EPYC 7H12 CPU (1.5 GHz base frequency), 128 GB of RAM, and Ubuntu 20.04.
+Baseline parameters followed the original papers.
+For EDQC, we fixed $T=2$ and $\theta=10^{-4}$ (chosen based on the sensitivity study in Section~\ref{sec:sensitivity}) across all datasets.

-Each baseline algorithm was run with the parameter settings recommended in its original paper.
-For EDQC, we set the diffusion step count to $T = 3$ and the activation threshold to $\theta = 0.001$, based on a parameter sensitivity analysis across datasets of varying scales (see the section on parameter sensitivity), where these values consistently yielded competitive performance.
-Due to inherent randomness, all methods except NBSim were executed 10 times with random seeds from 1 to 10; NBSim is deterministic and thus evaluated only once.
-We report the average quasi-clique size within a 60-second timeout, standard deviation (if applicable), runtime, and significance via one-tailed paired $t$-tests.
-The 60-second timeout reflects common practice in recent time-bounded heuristic search studies~\cite{lin2017reduction,zheng2023farsighted}.
+Due to inherent randomness, all non-deterministic methods (all except NBSim) were executed 10 times with random seeds from 1 to 10; NBSim, being deterministic, was run once.
+For the non-deterministic methods, we report their average quasi-clique size and standard deviation (STD) over the 10 runs, presented in the format ``average size \(\pm\) STD'', where the standard deviation is reported only if it is non-zero.
+All runs were subject to a 60-second timeout.
+If an algorithm failed to find any valid $\gamma$-quasi-clique in all 10 runs for an instance, we mark its result as ``N/A''.
+The 60-second timeout reflects common practice in recent time-bounded heuristic studies~\cite{lin2017reduction,zheng2023farsighted}.
+We report wall-clock time excluding file I/O, and run all methods in a single thread.